zulip/zulip/docs/subsystems/hashchange-system.md

 different flows:

 - The user clicking on an in-app link, which in turn opens an overlay.
-  For example the streams overlay opens when the user clicks the small cog symbol on the left sidebar, which is in fact a link to `/#streams`.
+  For example the channels overlay opens when the user clicks the small cog symbol on the left sidebar, which is in fact a link to `/#channels`.
 This makes it easy to have simple links around the app without custom click handlers for each one.
 - The user uses the "back" button in their browser (basically equivalent to the previous one, as a _link_ out of the browser history will be visited).
-- The user clicking some in-app click handler (e.g. "Stream settings" for an individual stream), that potentially does several UI-manipulating things including e.g. loading the streams overlay, and needs to update the hash without re-triggering the open animation (etc.).
+- The user clicking some in-app click handler (e.g. "Channel settings" for an individual channel), that potentially does several UI-manipulating things including e.g. loading the channels overlay, and needs to update the hash without re-triggering the open animation (etc.).
-- Within an overlay like the streams overlay, the user clicks to another part of the overlay, which should update the hash but not re-trigger loading the overlay (which would result in a confusing animation experience).
+- Within an overlay like the channels overlay, the user clicks to another part of the overlay, which should update the hash but not re-trigger loading the overlay (which would result in a confusing animation experience).